freenas/freenas-docs/userguide/system.rst

 have passphrases.
 If the system dataset is moved to an encrypted volume, that volume is no longer allowed to be locked or have a passphrase set.

-Moving the system dataset also requires restarting the :ref:`SMB` service.
+Moving the system dataset also requires
+#ifdef truenas
+rebooting the passive |node| for :ref:`High Availability <Failover>`
+%brand% systems and
+#endif truenas
+restarting the :ref:`SMB` service.
 A dialog warns that the SMB service must be restarted, causing a temporary outage of any active SMB connections.

 System logs and the reporting database can also be stored on the system dataset.
 Storing this information on the system dataset is recommended